 Band, chorus and orchestra performance groups are available for all 6th, 7th and 8th graders.
 There are weekly opportunities for large and small group rehearsals.
 It is possible to participate in both instrumental and choral groups in sixth grade.
 Regular concert appearances for each group are scheduled during the day and in the evenings.
-Opportunities to participate in Select Choir or Jazz Band are also available.
 For more information regarding the music program, please contact the music office at 522-6017.